 This is where the game clock starts.
 Everything you do after can be used against you, hinder your case, or advance it.
 The same goes for the other party.
 Ideally, this is why it is best to have legal help early on to make sure you do not do anything that ties your or the attorney's hands.

 A huge part of divorce is the children.
-When there are children involved, your divorce expands threefold and now includes child support, child custody, and visitation, and in some cases paternity if a party raises issues on it.
+When there are children involved, your divorce expands threefold and now includes child support, child custody, visitation, & in some cases, paternity if a party raises issues on it.
 These child issues can be elaborated on under the custody page.
-Our firm can help you and be your Divorce Attorney Huntington Beach.

 To start, are you divorcing, ending a domestic partnership, seeking a legal separation, or seeking an annulment?